ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

 ## Report Bugs

-If you find a bug in the code, please do not hesitate to submit a ticket to the issue tracker.
+If you find any bug in the code, please know that we welcome all contributions to our project even if you just report the bug.

 Well written bug reports are very helpful.
 See this [stackoverflow article](https://stackoverflow.com/help/minimal-reproducible-example) and this [blog post](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) for tips on writing minimal, reproducible examples.
 Please also keep in mind the following guidelines when reporting a new bug:

 * Check the errors section of this documentation to see if your issue is addressed.